Questions and answers about Ebola virus disease

 What is Ebola?

 Ebola virus disease, or Ebola haemorrhagic fever as it was previously known, is caused by the Ebola virus.
-It is a rare but severe disease, found in countries in Africa, which can often have a fatal outcome (for 25-90% of the infected people).
-Transmission of the viruses occurs from person to person through direct contact with blood and other body fluids.
-The first documented outbreak of Ebola virus disease occurred in 1976 in the Democratic Republic of Congo, at the time known as Zaire, and all subsequent outbreaks have been in Africa.
+It is a rare but severe disease, found in countries in Africa, which can often lead to death (about 65% of the infected people).

 What are the symptoms of Ebola?

 This is followed by

 - progressive weakness

 The initial symptoms are unspecific and are similar to other more common diseases such as the common cold or malaria.